markalanboyd/Audulus-Canvas/README.md

 As this project is in the very early stages, I want to really solidify the library's conventions before accepting pull requests.

+## Devlog

+If you want to follow the development of this project more closely, read my devlog [Declarative Digital Instrument GUIs with Lua in Audulus](https://github.com/markalanboyd/blog/blob/main/declarative-digital-instrument-guis/ddig-index.md).

 ## Quickstart

 The [quickstart guide](docs/quickstart.md) is written for people with little to no experience programming.
 If you just want to experiment a little or figure out how to add a custom button to your module, start here.

 ## Tutorials

 If you want to learn how to use every aspect of the library, these [tutorials](docs/tutorials/tutorial_index.md) will explain all of its features step-by-step.

 Each tutorial is self-contained, so you don't need to read them in order.
 That said, if you're an absolute beginner, make sure you read the [Introduction to Functions](docs/tutorials/introduction-to-functions.md) guide.

 ## API Reference